 The maxim of wisdom, “as above, so below,” indicates how cosmic and natural phenomena are intimately connected to the human being and journey of consciousness.
 We are undeniably part of the universe, and so too therefore is the process of awakening.
 The sun (and stars) is the source of light and life in our universe, just as the spirit is the source of light and life within us.
 Spiritual figures and texts placed so much emphasis on the journey of the sun, as the path of the sun is symbolic of the path of consciousness/spirit in its journey to awakening, and the solstices and equinoxes are this journey’s major stages.

 Some ancient peoples and mystics throughout history were in touch with a different way of gaining knowledge than most are familiar with.
 This way of learning is timeless, and is gained through individual practice, experience, and observation of the natural world, rather than just reading.

-Today, although we as a human race have become distant from and even hostile toward our environment, the principles of creation remain eternal.
+Today, although we have become distant from and even hostile toward our environment, the principles of creation remain eternal.
 They are there within and all around us for anyone who opens their eyes enough to see.

 Although the solstices and equinoxes are celestial events, they are also very personal ones.
 They communicate not only cosmic principles, but inner ones too, as the inner and outer world are connected.

 Each individual can have their own reasons for celebrating the solstices and equinoxes, but these celebrations give everyone participating an opportunity to experience spiritual principles directly.
 The spirit in life teaches—through these celebrations an individual can learn something personal about their own journey of consciousness, and a group celebrating can learn and perceive something together.
 Some people who celebrated the ceremony for the summer solstice given here for the first time found afterward that they had all felt something powerfully spiritual and significant from it, and that they had been so moved by it that they would never be the same again.